mattpe/mdds/03-websockets.md

 If working with Ubuntu 20.04 default installation you need to enable modules `proxy`, `proxy_wstunnel` and `proxy_http` by using command `sudo a2enmod <MODULE-NAME>`.

-After modifying conf file and enabling modules remember to restart apache with `systemctl` or `service` command.
+After modifying conf file and enabling modules remember to restart Apache with `systemctl` or `service` command.

 ---